polkaulfield/lol-for-linux-installer/README.md

 # lol-for-linux-installer

-WARNING: DON'T USE THIS SOFTWARE FOR NOW, LEAGUE IS UNIVERSALLY BROKEN ON WINE AGAIN AND WE NEED TO WAIT FOR A SOLUTION/PATCH FOR WINE!

 League of Legends unofficial installer for linux

 This software is not affiliated with nor supported by Riot Games.